CryptologyExchange/api/trading_bot.md

        loop.run_until_complete(main())
    ```

-   'MY ACCESS KEY' and 'MY SECRET KEY' are your access and secret keys generated at the previous step (you'll got your own ones).
+   'MY ACCESS KEY' and 'MY SECRET KEY' are your access and secret keys generated at the previous step (you'll get your own ones).

    Now run what you've got.
 The program terminates immediately.
 But why?
    This is because the connection closes just after the method  `writer()`